 LOCAL CLAY WORKSHOP

-Amy Joy Hosterman has been working in clay for 18 years, and has been testing and working with the clay at the VCAC for the past five.
+Amy Joy Hosterman has been working in clay for almost 20 years, and has been testing and working with the clay at the VCAC since 2012.
 With the assistance of artist Jordan Olsen, she will lead participants through the entire process of using this local clay, from digging to firing.

 The ground at the site of the VCAC is made up almost entirely of sedimentary clay that was deposited long ago by a slow-moving river and migrating glaciers.
 These deposits run at least 200 feet deep in some locations at the site.
 It is a beautifully smooth low-fire red clay which can be used with minimal processing.